How to Make Vocals Fuller (Get a Thick and Warm Sound)

 applying saturation on vocals so that you can have more control and flexibility.

-For instance, you don’t really need the harmonics in the top-end to get a vocal to sound warmer.
+For instance, you don’t really need the harmonics in the top end to get a vocal to sound warmer.
 You typically need those to help sounds cut through a mix.

-So, to add warmth your focus should normally be on the bass and lower midrange frequencies.
+So, to add warmth, your focus should normally be on the bass and lower midrange frequencies.

 That’s why using an Fx channel will be a wise choice.
 You can add EQ or dynamic tools to control and shape the saturation signal.

 Another great way to get the best results is to use a multiband saturation plugin.
 With a multiband, you can affect various frequency bands differently.
-This gives you control and you have the flexibility to achieve the goal much faster.

 Saturation can also be used to thicken up vocal effects such as the reverb, delay, chorus, etc.